-1. Kid Food Nation, a national food skills initiative, for kids 7-12 years of age, is currently being piloted, with full implementation by 2020.
+1. Kid Food Nation, a national food skills initiative, for kids 7-12 years of age, is currently being piloted, with full implementation by 2020 (no updated data available in 2020).
 Two areas in Alberta have been chosen as pilots; however, the number of youth involved is unknown at this point.